laanwj/etna_viv/README.md

 A basic disassembler for the shader instructions (to a custom format) can be found in the tools directory:

-    tools/disasm.py rnn/isa.xml <shader.bin>
+    tools/disasm.py <shader.bin>

 This can be used to disassemble shaders extracted using `dump_cmdstream.py --dump-shaders`.

 There is also an assembler, which accepts the same syntax that is produced by the disassembler:

-    tools/asm.py rnn/isa.xml <shader.asm> -o <shader.bin>
+    tools/asm.py <shader.asm> [-o <shader.bin>]

 Command stream format
 -----------------------

-Like many other GPUs, the primary means of programming the chip is through a command stream interpreted by a DMA engine.
+Like other modern GPUs, the primary means of programming the chip is through a command stream interpreted by a DMA engine.
 This "Front End" takes care of distributing state changes through the individual modules of the GPU, kicking off primitive rendering, synchronization, and also supports basic flow control (branch, call, return).